 The 2nd and the 3rd clause of the section in simple words signify that any person either prior to or at the time of the commission of an act does anything to facilitate the commission of the act is said to aid the doing of the act.
-The offense of Abetment of Suicide is a non-bailable and cognizable offense which can be tried by the Court of Session.
+The offence of Abetment of Suicide is a non-bailable and cognizable offence which can be tried by the Court of Session.

-The conditions mentioned for this offense seem a little vague and are prone to misuse so there have been various cases which have time and again amended the provisions and laid down guidelines for the application of this section.
+The conditions mentioned for this offence seem a little vague and are prone to misuse so there have been various cases which have time and again amended the provisions and laid down guidelines for the application of this section.
 Here are a few landmark judgments to further illustrate in Section 306.